 Frequently Asked Questions

-The most important thing to know is: This is an all-women 5v5 football tournament, and the winning team is the team that combines sensational and creative activism with spectacular football.
+The most important thing to know is: This is an all-women 5v5 football tournament, and the winning team is the team that combines creative activism with spectacular football.

 Can the goalkeeper come out of the box?

 Because we don’t have lines on the field, it is a fine judgement by the goalkeeper and the referee how many steps the goalkeeper moves out of the goal when she has the ball.
 We say 3 to 4 meters at most.

 What happens when the ball goes out of bounds?

 If the ball goes out of bounds, it is a kick in for the other team.
 We only use kick ins, not throw ins, which means that the player who is closest to where the ball went out of bounds, puts the ball in front of her and passes it to her teammates.
 She cannot dribble the ball in nor shoot on goal from a kick in.

 Yes, there are penalty kicks.
 We use the so called ‘American’ way, where a player can dribble the ball from middle to try to score a goal.
 The goalie is allowed to move from the line in the goal.